Litepie/Integrations/README.md

 # Litepie Integration Package

-A production-ready Laravel package for managing API integrations similar to Facebook/Google applications.
+A production-ready Laravel package for managing API integrations and OAuth applications.
 This package provides a complete integration management system with multi-tenant support.

 ## Requirements